Cecilapp/Cecil/docs/4-Configuration.md

 Each one can be:

-1. disabled with `published: false`
+1. disabled: `published: false`
-2. excluded from list pages with `exclude: true`
+2. excluded from list pages: `exclude: true`
-3. not translated with `multilingual: false`
+3. excluded from localization: `multilingual: false`

 ### content

-Where content files are stored.
+Where content files are stored and loaded file extensions (Markdown and plain text files).

 ```yaml
 content: